-Improving safety of the transportation system is a priority for Strafford MPO.
-We're focused specifically on reducing crashes that result in fatalities and serious injuries.
+Improving safety of the transportation system is a priority for Strafford MPO with a specific focus on reducing crashes that result in fatalities or serious injuries.
 Human error is the dominant cause of crashes, but fatalities and serious injuries are avoidable with careful planning.
-For Strafford MPO and NHDOT the goal is to achieve zero fatalities on public roads - no other number is acceptable.
+The Strafford MPO and NHDOT goal is to achieve zero fatalities on public roads - no other number is acceptable.
 Strafford MPO uses several techniques to identify safety challenges and achieve advances in the federal Safety performance measures.